jepusto/scdhlm/README.md

 (2012), who selected it because the design was close to balanced and used a relatively large number of cases.
 Their calculations can be replicated using the `effect_size_ABk()` function.
-To use this function, the user must provide five pieces of data:
+To use this function, the user must provide the names of five variables:

   - the outcome variable,
   - a variable indicating the treatment condition,